 This podcast features recordings from a seminar organised by Feasta in Dublin on December 7 2019.

 Through a combination of interview-style conversation, presentation and small-group discussion, this event explored the mental and emotional toll of our increasing awareness of climate change and environmental destruction with a view to building up resilience, both personal and community.
-Speakers and interviewees included psychologist and Feasta trustee John Sharry, Feasta administrator Morag Friel, Extinction Rebellion activist Leontien Friel Darrell, sociology lecturer and Feasta trustee Mark Garavan, social activist and Environmental Pillar representative Theresa O’Donohue, and climate campaigner and journalist John Gibbons.
+Speakers and interviewees included psychologist and Feasta trustee John Sharry, Feasta administrator Morag Friel, Extinction Rebellion activist Leontien Friel Darrell, sociology lecturer and Feasta trustee Mark Garavan, social activist and Environmental Pillar representative Theresa O’Donohoe, and climate campaigner and journalist John Gibbons.

 2:05 – Introduction by John Sharry

 6:50 – John Sharry interviews Morag Friel and Leontien Friel Darrell

 28:58 – Mark Garavan interviews Theresa O’Donohoe and John Gibbons